DrPeaboss/vst3-pas/Readme.md

 - Support Free Pascal 3.2.2 and above.

-- Support Delphi 11, and should support at least 10.x series versions(untested).
+- Should support Delphi 10.x and above(untested).

 ### FPC&Lazarus